Willy-WeiPengchen/AIGEA-GlassBox-Evidence-Argument/README.md

 2. The author does not claim any exclusive patent rights over the disclosed general technical framework.
 Any enterprise, research institution, or individual developer is entitled to independently implement, deploy, iterate, and commercialize the disclosed technical solutions without additional patent‑licensing authorization.

 Distinct intellectual‑property protection boundaries remain clearly defined:
-- The full text of patent specifications, claims, and supporting theoretical systems is permanently protected under the CC BY‑NC‑ND 4.0 License, independent of the prior‑art status of the technical solutions.
+1. The full text of patent specifications, claims, and supporting theoretical systems is permanently protected under the CC BY‑NC‑ND 4.0 License, independent of the prior‑art status of the technical solutions.
 Without explicit written authorization, any act including text modification, derivative rewriting, commercial reproduction, and commercial use as training data for large‑language models is prohibited.
-- All source‑code implementation rights shall comply solely with the terms of the Apache 2.0 License.
+2. All source‑code implementation rights shall comply solely with the terms of the Apache 2.0 License.

 ---

 ## 🤝 Ecosystem Cooperation
-Actively promote the co‑construction of a long‑term, benign, circular development ecosystem with mainstream domestic and international AI infrastructure providers including Huawei, ByteDance, DeepSeek, Alibaba, Baidu, Tencent, OpenAI, Gemini and other industry players, and are committed to building a transparent, trustworthy, controllable, and inclusive global AI underlying paradigm.
+**Actively promote** the co-construction of a long-term, benign, circular development ecosystem with mainstream domestic and international AI infrastructure providers including Huawei, ByteDance, DeepSeek, Alibaba, Baidu, Tencent, OpenAI, Gemini**,** and other industry players**,** and are committed to building a transparent, trustworthy, controllable**,** and inclusive global AI underlying paradigm.

 ---